 Does the monitor have multiple sources such as HDMI, DVI, VGA, and Display Port?
 If so, configure the monitor to use the correct source.
 Often, you can do this by the buttons on the monitor but there will be a time that the function is moved to remote control if the monitor is television.

 Can you hear the power supply powering on the computer?
 If the computer is not on, the motherboard will not be telling the graphics/video card to send a signal to the monitor and hence the error message on the screen so be sure the monitor is connected and power on the computer.

-Computers has the ability to go to sleep after a set period of time along with the monitor as well so be sure that your power settings are disabled to prevent sleep or set to to a period of 4 hours or more to get you through the day.
+Computers have the ability to go to sleep after a set period of time along with the monitor as well so be sure that your power settings are disabled to prevent sleep or set to a period of 4 hours or more to get you through the day.